antoinedenovembre/resume/README.md

 ## Contact

 For any questions about this resume or potential opportunities, please reach out through the contact information provided in the resume PDFs.

+## Changelog

+See the [CHANGELOG.md](CHANGELOG.md) for detailed changes and updates to this repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---